trosenkrantz/RAPTOR/README.md

 # RAPTOR
 Rapid Assessment and Protocol-based Testing of Operational Responders (RAPTOR) is a tool for analysing and testing systems that interface through low-level networking protocols.

-It runs as a console application, exchanging data with the system under test, either interactively or scripted with command line arguments.
+It exchanges data with a system under test, either as a standalone, interactive console application or scripted through command line arguments.
 This makes it useful for:

 - Experimenting with unfamiliar systems by using RAPTOR to interact with them.
 - Testing systems by configuring RAPTOR to simulate other systems you may not have easy access to.

-Capabilities:
+## Capabilities

 - TCP:
   - Client and server.
   - TLS.
-- SNMP
+- SNMP:
   - GET, SET, and TRAP operations.
   - Listening and responding.
   - Arbitrary data support trough Basic Encoding Rules (BER) encoding.
+- WebSocket:
+  - Client.
+  - server:
+    - Multiple concurrent client connections.
+- Can be used as CLI.
 - Sending capabilities:
   - Interactively send text or binary data.
   - Send files.